-Yes, you can pinpoint the exact location of your enemies with most of these headsets and kill them before they even know it.
+The best gaming headsets let you pinpoint the exact location of your enemies and kill them before they even know it.
 Well, we’re talking about the big guns in the headset market that are actually worth the price if you’re looking for a surround sound experience on a headset.
-So, if you’re looking forward to buy one in the near future, here are the 10 best 7.1 surround sound headsets for gaming you can buy.
+So, if you’re looking forward to buy one in the near future, here are the 12 best 7.1 surround sound headsets for gaming you can buy in 2021.

 1. Sennheiser PC 373D USB Gaming Headset